broadinstitute/adapt/README.md

 SEARCH-TYPE is one of:

-* `sliding-window`: Search for crRNAs within a sliding window of a fixed size, and output an optimal crRNA set for each window.
+* `sliding-window`: Search for guides within a sliding window of a fixed size, and output an optimal guide set for each window.
-* `complete-targets`: Search for primer pairs and crRNAs between them.
+* `complete-targets`: Search for primer pairs and guides between them.
-Output the top _N_ targets, where each target contains primer pairs and crRNAs between them.
+Output the top _N_ targets, where each target contains primer pairs and guides between them.

 INPUT-TYPE is one of: